AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/smart_contracts/writing_contracts/common_patterns/index.md

 #include_code pxe_add_note yarn-project/end-to-end/src/composed/e2e_persistence.test.ts typescript

-In the token contract, TransparentNotes are stored in a set called "pending_shields" which is in storage slot 5tutorials/tutorials/codealong/contract_tutorials/token_contract.md#contract-storage)

 ### Revealing encrypted logs conditionally

 An encrypted log can contain any information for a recipient, typically in the form of a note.
 One could think this log is emitted as part of the transaction execution, so it wouldn't be revealed if the transaction fails.